 Clarina Street Park, Chapel Hill

 Nestled in the leafy, inner-west suburb of Chapel Hill, Clarina Street Park is the perfect spot for a quiet, relaxing day with the kids.
-Thanks to recent upgrades, a brand new playground is ready for sun-filled adventures with a new double swing set.
+Thanks to recent upgrades, a new playground is ready for sun-filled adventures with a new double swing set.
 In addition to the new play equipment, you can take advantage of a new barbecue and picnic area.

 Where: 2A Clarina Street, Chapel Hill